richard-ian-carpenter/richard-ian-carpenter/README.md

 I'll be using this space to post updates, which will be dated like this one.
 All of my new work will be in a yet-to-be-created repo.
 My previous work from blogs, etc., is available in various repos in my account.
 Thanks for checking this out, and keep an eye out for updates!

+**UPDATE 06 Aug 2024:**
+I added an updated script in my `Sports_Analysis` repository.
+I cleaned up the issues I was having with team names and abbreviations.
+I will continue to work on projections, to make them look more reasonable.

 <!--
 **richard-ian-carpenter/richard-ian-carpenter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.